enormandeau/mapcomp/README.md

 - samtools
 - The R statistical language

-If you are using a Debian derived Linux distribution for example Ubuntu or Linux Mint, you can install all the required tools with the following command:
+If you are using a Debian derived Linux distribution, for example Ubuntu or Linux Mint, you can install all the required tools with the following command:

 ```